surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.31.3-rc.1 =
+= 4.31.3 =

-(2019/06/10) Fixed product sale price specification by adding the 'validFrom' and 'validThrough' properties and removing the 'priceValidUntil' property.
+(2019/06/12) Fixed product sale price specification by adding the 'validFrom' and 'validThrough' properties and removing the 'priceValidUntil' property.

-= 4.31.2 =

-(2019/05/31) Added support for Schema Place mid-day closure.